koenrane/KR-new-site/content/how-should-turntrout-handle-his-deepmind-equity-situation.md

 no_dropcap: true
 skip_import: true
 ---

 > [!note]
 > In this dialogue, Oliver Habryka and I discussed how to reduce financial CoI from my Google DeepMind offer.

 `habryka`

-: Ok, so the basic situation as I understand it is that as part of your Deepmind offer you would get a bunch of Google stock that would become available to you over the course of around 4 years or so.
+: Ok, so the basic situation as I understand it is that as part of your DeepMind offer you would get a bunch of Google stock that would become available to you over the course of around 4 years or so.
 This means in-expectation, for 4 years, your net worth would substantially correlate with overall Google performance, which on our worldview probably substantially correlates with how much google invests in AGI and how much it participates in the AGI race.

 : My sense is you want to end up in a spot where your net-worth isn't super correlated with how much Google invests in AGI.
 Doing this thoroughly seems hard (since there are things like job security and overall salaries at Google that of course also correlate with Google stock), but getting to a point where you are about as correlated as if you didn't have stock options seems doable.

 `TurnTrout`

 : Yeah, I want to have lower correlation because I want to make clearheaded decisions about deployment and research directions, which aren't muddled by concerns like "I might get more money for making societally risky plays."

 : I was somewhat worried about equity CoI, and my gut response was "I guess I'll decline equity", but

 <dd>
 <ol>